clankhead/tanmayspace/content/about/index.md

       <em>Member</em><br>
       <small>Boston, MA</small>
       <ul>
-        <li>Working on reverse engineering the EdgeTPU driver on Pixel devices, to understand how the driver works and how it interfaces with the firmware</li>
+        <li>Collaborated on reverse engineering the EdgeTPU driver on Pixel devices, analyzing its interaction with firmware, which enhanced the lab’s understanding of hardware security layers</li>
+        <li>Analyzed FirmXRay software by OSUSecLab, focusing on baseaddresssolver.java module, to identify how base addresses are resolved and features extracted, improving vulnerability assessment               capabilities in embedded firmware.</li>
       </ul>
     </div>
   </div>